rweather/noise-java/README.md

 This library is written in plain Java, making use of the Java Cryptography Extension (JCE) to provide cryptographic primitives and infrastructure.
-Where a primitive is not normally present in standard JDK's, Noise-Java provides fallback implementations.
-It is assumed that the platform JDK has the following providers built-in:
+When a primitive is not supported by the platform's JDK, Noise-Java provides a fallback implementation in plain Java.

+The following algorithms are commonly available in standard JDK's and Noise-Java will try to use them if present:

  * SHA-256
  * SHA-512
  * AES/GCM/NoPadding

-If AES/GCM/NoPadding is not available, then the Noise-Java library will emulate GCM on top of AES/CTR/NoPadding using a custom GHASH implementation.
-If CTR mode isn't available either, then the "AESGCM" cipher cannot be used.

-All other cryptographic primitives are emulated with plain Java reference implementations: ChaChaPoly, BLAKE2s, BLAKE2b, Curve25519, and Curve448.
+ * AES/CTR/NoPadding

+Some JDK installations restrict the use of 256-bit AES keys.
+You may need to install the "Unlimited Strength Policy Files" for your JDK to get around this restriction.
+Alternatively, the plain Java fallback implementation of AESGCM in Noise-Java does not have any such restrictions.

 If you have better implementations of the cryptographic primitives available, you can modify the createDH(), createCipher(), and